malvinlh/dicoding-smart-learning-insight/README.md

 - All displayed insights are **personal and private**.

 ## 👨‍💻 Author
-Developed as part of the **Dicoding Smart Learning Insight** project, focusing on the integration of **AI, data analytics, and modern web applications**.
+Developed as part of the **Asah led by Di coding 2025 Capstone Project**.